Point Richmond House

 Structural Engineer: Bill Lynch

-In 2020 a family bought a rare, large property in Point Richmond with a 1920s farmhouse on it.
-The goal was to split the lot into two parcels and design a new home for the parents to retire and age in place right next door to their daughter’s new (and growing) family.
+In 2020 a bi-coastal family bought a rare, large property in Point Richmond with a 1920s farmhouse on it, one lot that could hold two households, one on each coast finally close enough to share a yard.
+The plan was to split the parcel and build a new home for the parents to retire and age in place, next door to their daughter's growing family.

-The new home’s layout draws inspiration from the owners well-loved Moshe Safde-designed home in Cambridge, MA.
-What has worked for them spatially in that home has been preserved and transplanted to California, such as an office surrounded by windows right off the living room, gracious indoor-outdoor connections, and minimized bathroom and kitchen footprints.
-Bay views, connection to family, and proportion are the priorities driving this home.
+The new home draws its spatial logic from the owners' well-loved Moshe Safdie-designed house in Cambridge, what had worked for them there was worth transplanting: an office surrounded by windows just off the living room, generous indoor-outdoor connections, kitchen and bathroom footprints kept deliberately lean.
+Bay views, proximity to family, and a sense of proportion are what the house is organized around.